-First, make sure that the LCI database you are going to use contains both the localised data and the data flows needed for biodiversity assessment, land use being the most important.
-I personally use ecoinvent 3.2 (localised for water inputs) or the input-output database Exiobase 2.
+First, make sure that the LCI database you are going to use contains both the localized data and the data flows needed for biodiversity assessment, land use being the most important.
+I personally use ecoinvent 3.2 (localized for water inputs) or the input-output database Exiobase 2.

 Second, you need to select a method that can handle these types of indicators.
-At PRé, we decided to simply adapt our favourite method.
+At PRé, we decided to simply adapt our favorite method.
 ReCiPe Endpoint H was modified to include only the damage to ecosystems, to which we added the Water Scarcity indicator from Pfister et al (adapted for ReCiPe by the authors).
-We also added a lot of different flows to localise land-use impact.
+We also added a lot of different flows to localize land-use impact.

 Of course, the results sometimes still need to be debated.
-Even if land-use characterisation factors are “localised”, the factor itself is still the same for each region.
-But at least it is possible to localise where the main impact arises.
-That is if the localised data are included in your LCI database.
+Even if land-use characterization factors are “localized”, the factor itself is still the same for each region.
+But at least it is possible to localize where the main impact arises.
+That is if the localized data are included in your LCI database.